-Then follow the metrics of averages: profit/loss per trade, profitable trade, losing trade, R/R ratio (average risk-to-reward ratio):
+Then follow the metrics of averages: profit/loss per trade, profitable trade, losing trade, R/R ratio (average

-The table ends with the columns that show the metrics of the "maximum" parameters of your strategy: profit, loss, winning streak (longest sequence of uninterrupted profitable trades), losing streak (longest sequence of uninterrupted losing trades), absolute drawdown (how much your balance declined below its starting point), maximum drawdown (largest peak-to-through percentage decline).
+The table ends with the columns that show the metrics of the "maximum" parameters of your strategy: profit, loss, winning streak (longest sequence of uninterrupted profitable trades), losing streak (longest sequence of uninterrupted losing trades), absolute drawdown (how much your balance declined below its starting point), maximum drawdown (largest

 The Analysis sheet also features two charts: